ENSREG/Cloud5GS/README.md

 ## Deploy the AKS cluster

+> **Note**: The original idea of this project is to deploy the free5GC on AKS.
+However, the AKS does not support the Multus CNI plugin, which is required by the free5GC.
+Therefore, we need to deploy the free5GC on the Azure VM instead of AKS.
+The terraform script in this project is only for reference and may not work as expected.

 To initialize the terraform script, you need to set up the Azure credentials.
 You can do this by running the following command:
 ```
 $ az login